siheming/mspypeline/doc/source/file_readers.rst

 .. _file-readers:

-File readers
+Data Import / File readers
 ============
 File readers are required to translate the format of each specific file into an internal format.
 File readers scan available data and create a data dictionary with keys to the data.
-Data stored on system hardware, is thus only loaded on demand.
+Data stored on system hardware is thus only loaded on demand.